Norbert Čapek: Early life

-Čapek was born into a Roman Catholic family on 3 June 1870 in Radomyšl, a market town in Strakonice District in southern Bohemia.
-As a boy he wanted to join the priesthood, but soon became disillusioned with the church.
-At the age of 18 he left Catholicism for the Baptist church and was ordained a minister.
+Čapek was born into a Roman Catholic family on 3 June 1870 in Radomyšl, a market town in southern Bohemia.
+As a boy, he wanted to join the priesthood but soon became disillusioned with the church.
+At 18, he left Catholicism, became a Baptist, and was ordained a minister.

-Čapek traveled widely as a Baptist evangelist, from Saxony in the west to the Ukraine in the east.
-In Moravia he was influenced by the free Christianity and the Moravian Brotherhood, and his religious convictions became progressively more liberal and anti-clerical.
+Čapek traveled widely as a Baptist evangelist, from Saxony in the west to Ukraine in the east.
+In Moravia, he was influenced by free Christianity and the Moravian Church, and his religious convictions became progressively more liberal and anti-clerical.
 He wrote for and edited a number of journals.
-His articles on topics ranging from psychology to politics attracted unfavorable attention from the German authorities, and in 1914 he and his wife, Marie, and their eight children fled to the United States.
+His articles on topics ranging from psychology to politics attracted unfavorable attention from the German authorities, and in 1914, he and his wife, Marie, and their eight children fled to the United States.

 Unitarianism

-In the United States, Norbert became editor of a Czech language newspaper and served as pastor of the First Slovak Baptist Church in Newark, New Jersey.
-Widowed shortly after his arrival in US, Čapek met and married another Czech expatriate, Mája Oktavec, in 1917.
-She had been born in Chomutov in Western Bohemia in 1888 and moved to the U.S. at the age of 19.
+In the United States, Norbert became editor of a Czech-language newspaper and served as pastor of the First Slovak Baptist Church in Newark, New Jersey.
+Widowed shortly after his arrival in the U.S., Čapek met and married another Czech expatriate, Mája Oktavec, in 1917.
+She was born in Chomutov in Western Bohemia in 1888 and moved to the U.S. at 19.
 She was a graduate of the School of Library Science at Columbia University and worked in the New York Public Library.

-While in the United States, Čapek faced two heresy trials at the accusation of Slovak Baptist ministers, in attempts to expel him from the Baptist association.
+While in the United States, Čapek faced two heresy trials at the accusation of Slovak Baptist ministers in attempts to expel him from the Baptist association.
 Pursuing an increasingly liberal religious perspective, Norbert resigned as a Baptist minister in 1919.
-Norbert and Maja discovered Unitarianism, and in 1921 they joined the First Unitarian Church of Essex County (in Orange, New Jersey).
+Norbert and Maja discovered Unitarianism, and in 1921, they joined the First Unitarian Church of Essex County (in Orange, New Jersey).
 Together, they decided to bring Unitarianism back to their homeland, newly independent after World War I. The couple returned to Prague in 1921.

-The new Unitarian congregation they formed in Prague, called the Liberal Religious Fellowship, grew rapidly and soon purchased a large building dubbed "Unitaria" at the foot of Charles Bridge.
+The new Unitarian congregation they formed in Prague, called the Liberal Religious Fellowship, grew rapidly and soon purchased a large building, dubbed "Unitaria", at the foot of Charles Bridge.
 The early worship services generally consisted of lectures.
-The minister wore no robe or vestments; and the congregation dispensed with elaborate rituals, singing of hymns, ornate decoration, and formal or prescribed prayers.
+The minister wore no robe or vestments, and the congregation dispensed with elaborate rituals, singing of hymns, ornate decoration, and formal or prescribed prayers.
 Some members felt that the congregation lacked a spiritual dimension.
-In response, in June 1923 Čapek created the Flower Celebration (aka Flower Communion): each member would bring a flower to the church, where it was placed in a large central vase.
-At the end of the service, each would take home a different flower.
-This symbolized the uniqueness of each individual, and the coming together in communion to share this uniqueness.
+In response, in June 1923, Čapek created the Flower Celebration (now called the Flower Communion): each member would bring a flower to the church, where it was placed in a large central vase.
+At the end of the service, each took home a different flower.
+This symbolized the uniqueness of each individual and the coming together in communion to share this uniqueness.

 Maja Capek was ordained as a minister in 1926.
 With financial help from the American Unitarian Association and the British and Foreign Unitarian Association, Norbert and Maja acquired and renovated a medieval palace for a meeting space.
-In 1930 the Unitarian Church of Czechoslovakia was officially recognized by the Czech government.
+In 1930, the Czech government officially recognized the Unitarian Church of Czechoslovakia.